-If you owe the IRS $100,000 or less, you may qualify for a Streamlined Installment Agreement (SIA).
-These types of agreements are great when you don't want to provide verification of your assets, expenses, debts, or income to the IRS and you can afford to pay the debt in full withing the time-frame required for the SIA.
+If you owe the IRS $50,000 - $250,000, you may qualify for a Non-Streamlined Installment Agreement.
+These types of agreements are great when you don't want to provide verification of your assets, expenses, debts, or income to the IRS and you can afford to pay the debt in full within the time-frame required.

-If you can't afford an SIA, it may mean that you are a better candidate for a partial pay installment agreement, non-collectible status, an offer in compromise or possibly even a bankruptcy.
-(Visit our installment agreement page for more information).
+If you can't afford this, it may mean that you are a better candidate for a partial pay installment agreement, non-collectible status, an offer in compromise or possibly even a bankruptcy.
+(Visit installment agreement page for more information).

-If you owe the IRS $25,000 or less and set up an auto debited, full pay, installment plan, the IRS will withdraw a lien after 3 consecutive payments.
-If the debt is between $25000 and $50000 it won't, but it also won't record a lien notice if the SIA is set up and the payment is auto debited from an account.
-Debts between $50,000 and $100,000 will result in a lien notice filing even if you negotiate an SIA… unless you can prove that the lien notice recording will hamper the IRS' ability to collect the debt and your ability to “eat”.
+If you owe the IRS $25,000 or less and set up an auto debited, full pay, installment plan, the IRS will withdraw the lien after 3 consecutive payments.
+If the debt is between $25000 and $50000 it won't, but it also won't record a lien notice if the plan is set up and the payment is auto debited from an account.
+Debts between $50,000 and $250,000 will result in a lien notice filing.

 STEPS TO TAKE

 MAKE SURE ALL DELINQUENT TAX RETURNS HAVE BEEN FILED

 All required returns need to be filed.
 This issue can be tricky when you have returns that are older than 6 years and un-filed however.
-Sometimes people file returns that are missing, but that didn't need to be filed.
+Sometimes people file returns that are missing, that didn't need to be filed.

 VERIFY THE AMOUNT OF THE DEBT

 It's important to know the total amount of the debt with penalty and interest that will accrue over the life of the plan, and if the debt with penalty and interest is close to either the $25,000 threshold or the $50,000 threshold, it will be important to know what the “assessed” balance is.
-The assessed balance is important because even if the overall debt is above $25,000 or $50,000, you may qualify for an SIA if this assessed balance is less.
+The assessed balance is important because even if the overall debt is above $25,000 or $50,000, you may qualify for the plan you want, if this assessed balance is less.